-If you don’t already have a budget, now is the perfect time to make one.
+If you don’t already have a budget, now that you’re saving to buy a house it’s the perfect time to make one.

 The twin forces of planning your spending budget in advance, plus keeping track of how much you actually spend, will make you feel on top of your money and empowered to save more.

-I use the budgeting app YNAB which lets me track spending on my phone, but you can also use a simple notebook.
+I use the budgeting app YNAB which lets me track spending on my phone and also generate lots of geeky charts and data on the desktop version.
+But you can also use the notes app on your phone, or a simple notebook.